 STEP 1: Locate your meter box, generally found towards the front of your property, near the street.
 The box is typically in a direct line with the main outside faucet.
 It is housed in a concrete box usually marked "water".
 Remove the lid by using a tool such as a large screwdriver.
 Insert the tool into one of the holes and pry the lid off.

 STEP 2: Once you have the meter box lid open, lift the protective cap on the meter.
-On the face of the meter, there is a large dial and a display of numbers.
-For the residential meter, each rotation of the dial measures 1 cubic foot of water.
+On the face of the meter, there is a digital display of numbers.
+Meters are configured to measure in cubic feet.
 Read the number display from left to right.
-Be sure to include the stationary zero.
-This is your meter reading.
+The four numbers with the line above them is what is used for your meter reading.
 Compare that reading to what is printed on your current bill.
 Charges for the amount of water consumed are billed in units of 100 cubic-feet.

 STEP 3: Keep in mind that you might be checking your meter on a date different from the one used for billing.
 This could result in a difference in the amount you find, compared with the amount on which your bill is based.
 However, if your reading is considerably higher than what is on your bill, check for a leak or try to determine the source of large water use.
 Please refer to the information below in determining if you have a leak.